 Arduino Pro Mini

-If you are looking to build a project that requires small size, you can go for one of the small footprint Arduinos, like the Pro Mini or the Micro (designed by Sparkfun).
+If you are looking to build a project that requires a small size, you can go for one of the small footprint Arduinos, like the Pro Mini or the Micro (designed by SparkFun).
 These boards contain the bare-essential hardware.
-The Pro Mini is a personal favourite.
+The Pro Mini is a personal favorite.
 You can find it on eBay for around $5 (a bit more than the price of a single ATmega328P microcontroller), and it contains all of the functionality of the Uno except for the USB.
 It fits in the smallest project box, and I often attach it to custom-designed motherboards.

-The two example boards, the Uno and the Pro Mini, share the same basic architecture, and are powered by the same microcontroller.
+The two example boards, the Uno and the Pro Mini, share the same basic architecture and are powered by the same microcontroller.
 This means that your circuits and sketches work the same way on these boards.

 There are also Arduinos based on more capable microcontrollers, like the Mega, or even microprocessors running Linux, like the Arduino Yún rev 2.

-The Arduino Mega 2560 is a super sized Arduino Uno with a faster microcontroller (the ATmega2560) and many more input/output pins.
+The Arduino Mega 2560 is a super-sized Arduino Uno with a faster microcontroller (the ATmega2560) and many more input/output pins.
 This board is perfect for projects with a lot of buttons, motors, sensors, and, really, a lot of everything.

 The Arduino Yún rev 2, is essentially a computer combined with an Arduino.
-It runs a version of Linux, has built-in Wifi capability and is made for Internet of Things applications.
+It runs a version of Linux, has built-in Wifi capability, and is made for Internet-of-Things applications.

 Arduino Gemma and LilyPad